NBA Rumors: Should The Wizards Explore Trading Bradley Beal For Anthony Davis Next Summer?

-When Anthony Davis became officially available on the trading, most people expected the New Orleans Pelicans to demand trade assets that could help them speed up the rebuilding process.
+When Anthony Davis became officially available on the trade market, most people expected the New Orleans Pelicans to demand trade assets that could help them speed up the rebuilding process.
 However, with Jrue Holiday still under contract until the 2021-22 NBA season, there is growing speculation that the Pelicans may also consider trading Davis for another superstar that could keep them a competitive team in the deep Western Conference.

 One of the NBA teams who could engage in a superstar-for-superstar trade with the Pelicans in the 2019 NBA offseason is the Washington Wizards.
 The Wizards may not have the young players and future first-round picks that can beat the offers of the Boston Celtics and the Los Angeles Lakers, but Zach Buckley of Bleacher Report believes that the trade package centered on Bradley Beal could be enough to convince the Pelicans to send Anthony Davis to Washington.

-In the proposed trade deal, the Wizards will be trading Bradley Beal and Troy Brown Jr. to the Pelicans in exchange for Anthony Davis.
+In the proposed trade deal, the Wizards would trade Bradley Beal and Troy Brown Jr. to the Pelicans in exchange for Anthony Davis.
 The deal works on ESPN‘s NBA Trade Machine.

 “While the Pelicans aren’t getting an established superstar in return for Davis, Beal is pretty close to the next-best thing.
 The 25-year-old has made two All-Star appearances and is posting personal bests in almost every category, including points (26.2), assists (5.6), steals (1.5) and player efficiency rating (21.0).
 That almost makes Beal untouchable, but the Wizards could soften that stance for a player of Davis’ ilk.
 Brown has barely broken an NBA sweat, but he still intrigues as a versatile 19-year-old with smarts and a sharp eye for passing.”